LyraSilverr/LyraSilverr/README.md

 Hello there!
 Here are some things to know before you interact if you are from Pony Town.

-I'm not looking for more friends, but we can chat if you want!
+**I'm not looking for more friends!!** but, we can chat if you want!
 (As stated in the short description, I can be a bit awkward, but i swear i'm friendly!)

 I don't do well with personal questions, especially if we just met as I may just say "I don't feel comfortable answering."
 Or something close to that, I just don't like sharing too much, or much about myself, really. (⁠╥⁠﹏⁠╥⁠) i also might go quiet/not talk much if discussing personal things around me, my life isn't that interesting, pls don't ask... (⁠・⁠_⁠・⁠;⁠)